top of page

 River Cruise vs Ocean Cruise: What's the difference?

-If you are not an avid cruiser and have never been on a river cruise, I can imagine there a few images that come to mind when you hear the word "cruise."
+If you are like most people, I can imagine there a few thoughts or images that come to mind when you hear the word "cruise."
 Here's a little list:

 • huge ships with 15-20+ decks